Adam Levine Divides Fans With A Very Surprising New Look On ‘The Voice’

-Adam Levine showed off a pretty surprising new look on the latest instalment of The Voice – and it’s safe to say that fans are feeling very divided after he popped up on screens this week.
-As noted by Entertainment Tonight this week, the Maroon 5 frontman showed off a seriously dramatic haircut in the form of a dark mohawk with both sides of his head shaven for both the Monday and Tuesday night episodes.
+Adam Levine showed off a pretty surprising new look on the latest installment of The Voice – and it’s safe to say that fans are feeling very divided after he popped up on screens this week.
+As noted by Entertainment Tonight, the Maroon 5 frontman showed off a seriously dramatic haircut in the form of a dark mohawk with both sides of his head shaven for both the Monday and Tuesday night episodes.

 After seeing the father of two’s dramatic new look as he sat alongside fellow coaches Blake Shelton, Kelly Clarkson, and John Legend during the new Cross Battle rounds of the NBC singing competition, Twitter lit up with comments from viewers who just weren’t quite sure what to think of the star’s hair.

-While some admitted on the social media site that they were a fan of Levine’s very rock and roll ‘do, others weren’t afraid to make it known that they just weren’t exactly feeling the star’s shaved sides which he sported with a pretty full beard on his chin.
+While some admitted on the social media site that they were fans of Levine’s very rock and roll ‘do, others weren’t afraid to make it known that they just weren’t exactly feeling the star’s shaved sides, which he sported with a pretty full beard on his chin.

-One Twitter user even likened the “Moves Like Jagger” singer’s hair to a “skunk” while others were a little more complimentary and thought the new look actually made Victoria’s Secret model Behati Prinsloo’s husband look more handsome than ever.
+One Twitter user even likened the “Moves Like Jagger” singer’s hair to a “skunk,” while others were a little more complimentary and thought the new look actually made Victoria’s Secret model Behati Prinsloo’s husband look more handsome than ever.

 .@adamlevine was born ready.????